COVID-19 FSA Update

 You will receive a debit card for your FSA plan.
 This debit card may be used to pay for eligible medical care expenses.
 Using a debit card is a convenient way to pay for your FSA expenses as many health providers accept the debit card.
 When you use your debit card, the funds are pulled from your account and paid to the health provider directly.
 This eliminates the need for you to pay out-of-pocket and file a claim to be reimbursed.

 Please remember to keep all FSA claim receipts, even if you use your debit card.
 Some debit card claims will require you to provide a receipt to the plan administrator.
 In the event the FSA administrator needs additional information from you, you will receive a communication requesting receipt(s).

 Not all vendors accept the debit card.
 Should you need to pay for an eligible expense and be reimbursed from your FSA, you will need to submit a claim to the address indicated on the claim form with appropriate documentation.

-TASC also offers a free mobile app and text messaging option for FSA participants to access your accounts from anywhere at any time.
+Medcom also offers a free mobile app for FSA participants to access your accounts from anywhere at any time.
 You will enjoy convenient mobile options to check balances, view transaction details, request a reimbursement, and submit documentation on the go.